elenderg/PAL-1000/instruções de compilação.md

 `Index the literal.`

-122. We use the word "_compile_" here (instead of just "_scan" or "resolve") since we're actually getting to the place where we are formatting some of the information in the source code exactly as it will appear in the executable file.
+122. We use the word "`compile`" here (instead of just "_scan_" or "_resolve_") since we're actually getting to the place where we are formatting some of the information in the source code exactly as it will appear in the executable file.
 Specifically, literals used to initialize global variables:

 `To compile a literal given a rider:`